A TALE OF TWO SINFUL KINGS

 A preacher told a story that after Adam and Eve got kicked out of the garden of Eden for sinning and eating from the tree of knowledge of good and evil, Cain, Abel, and Adam were working one day near the fence surrounding the garden of Eden.
 Angels were guarding the fence and did not allow them to enter the garden of Eden because of Adam and Eve's sin.

-Friends, realize that there are deadly consequences for one trifling fancy and one fun night of debauchery.
+Realize that there are deadly consequences for one trifling fancy and one fun night of debauchery.
 A story was told of a man at a church meeting in a wheelchair that kept saying One night, one night, one night, does this equal one night?
-When asked by the preacher why he said this, the man replied, Does one night in the arms of a woman of the night equal this loathsome disease.
+When asked by the preacher why he said this, the man replied, Does one night in the arms of a woman of the night equal this loathsome disease?
 Neighbor think before you sin of the consequences.
-Today, people can die from aids for one fun night of fornication or sodomy.
+People can die from aids for one fun night of fornication or sodomy.
 It's not worth getting a disease that causes death for one night of sinful fun.

 Tell people who like Ahab become proud and try to get rich by sinning and harming others the following bible verses.
-Say Proverbs 10:2-3 Treasures of wickedness profit nothing; but righteousness delivereth from death.
-The Lord will not suffer the soul of the righteous to famish; but He casteth away the substance of the wicked.
-Also say Proverbs 13:11 Wealth gotten by vanity shall be diminished; but he that gathereth by labour shall increase.
+Proverbs 10:2 says Treasures of wickedness profit nothing: but righteousness delivereth from death.
+The Lord will not suffer the soul of the righteous to famish: but He casteth away the substance of the wicked.
+Proverbs 13:11 says Wealth gotten by vanity shall be diminished: but he that gathereth by labour shall increase.

-Take time to say Proverbs 15:16 Better is a little with the fear of the Lord; than great treasure and trouble therewith.
-In other words, it is better to be a blessed poor person with two nickels living in a cardboard shack who fears Jesus as God than a troubled wealthy millionaire in an extravagent palace who does not fear Jesus as God.
-The peace of God that passeth all understanding with Jesus is better than all the money and possessions of this world.
+Psalm 37:16 says A little that a righteous man hath is better than the riches of many wicked.
+Proverbs 15:16 says Better is a little with the fear of the Lord than great treasure and trouble therewith.
+Proverbs 16:8 says Better is a little with righteousness than great revenues without right.
+In other words it is better to be a blessed poor person with two nickels living in a cardboard shack who fears the Lord Jesus than a troubled wealthy millionaire in an extravagant palace who does not fear the Lord Jesus.
+The peace of God that passeth all understanding with the Lord Jesus is better than all the money and possessions of this world.

-Also, note this wise proverb stated by the prophet Jeremiah about the little bird called a partridge.
+Note what Jeremiah said about the little bird called a partridge.
 The partridge will sit on other bird's eggs and then abandon them.
-Jeremiah 17:11 tells us As the partridge sitteth on eggs, and hatcheth them not; So he that getteth riches, and not by right, shall leave them in the midst of his days, and at his end shall be a fool.
+Jeremiah 17:11 says As the partridge sitteth on eggs, and hatcheth them not; So he that getteth riches, and not by right, shall leave them in the midst of his days, and at his end shall be a fool.
 Like the partridge, a rich fool can not take his money and possessions with him when he dies.
-What is the hope of a hypocrite, though he hath gained, when God taketh away his soul.
+Job 27:8 says For what is the hope of the hypocrite, though he hath gained, when God taketh away his soul?
 It's better to have Jesus and eternal life in heaven where even the street we walk on is pure gold transparent glass.

-Alright, what lessons do we learn from how Ahab and David reacted to Elijah and Nathan's rebukes about their sins.
+What have we learned from how Ahab and David reacted to Elijah and Nathan's rebukes about their sins.
 Ahab got mad at Elijah's rebuke and kept sinning and was cursed.
 David repented at Nathan's rebuke and got right and got blessed.
 Remember how you react to God's rebuke of your sin will determine if you are blessed or cursed.
 Ahab's reaction to keep sinning equals the eternal consequences of disaster and destruction.
 David's reaction of repentance and stopping sin equals forgiveness, restoration, and eternal life.
 There's a price to be paid or a gain to be made depending on how you react to an open rebuke against your sin.

 We should rejoice when God uses His Word to correct and chasten us about sins we are not aware of.
 If we change our ways and stop sinning after God corrects and chastens us, we will receive blessings for living holy.
-Take time and read below about how God loves us as children more than our earthly fathers and chastens us to bless us.
+Take time to read how God loves us as children more than our earthly fathers and chastens us to bless us.

-I encourage everyone to be blessed and say David's prayer of repentance when confronted about his sins by Nathan listed below at Psalm 51; Have mercy upon me, O God, according to thy lovingkindness, according unto the multitude of thy tender mercies blot out my transgressions.
+I encourage everyone to be blessed and say David's prayer of repentance when confronted about his sins by Nathan at Psalm 51:1.
+Have mercy upon me, O God, according to thy lovingkindness: according unto the multitude of thy tender mercies blot out my transgressions.
 Wash me thoroughly from mine iniquity, and cleanse me from my sin.
-For I acknowledge my transgressions, and my sin is ever before me.
+For I acknowledge my transgressions: and my sin is ever before me.

-I truly have enjoyed writing this bible study today that I pray in Jesus name blesses multitudes all over this earth with great peace and joy.
-Feel free to email Brother Bob anytime at rz9tlm@gmmail.com or write to Brother Bob Malkin, 2233 Pinetree Lane, Apt.
+I pray in Jesus name that this bible study blesses multitudes everywhere with great joy, peace, and strength.
+Feel free to email Brother Bob anytime at rz9tlm@gmail.com or write to Brother Bob Malkin, 2233 Pinetree Lane, Apt.
 N., Reynoldsburg, Ohio 43068.
-(614) 604-7133.
+(614) 746-7071.
 Till we all meet again soon to lift up our Lord Jesus, everyone have a blessed day in Jesus name.